Ajab Gul

 Ajab Gul (Pashto: عجب گل) is a Pakistani actor, film director, producer and music director who predominantly works in Pashto-language cinema.
 He has also worked in Urdu-language as well Punjabi-language cinema.

 Early life and education

-Ajab Gul was born on April 15, 1964, in Peshawar, Khyber Pakhtunkhwa, Pakistan.
-He completed his primary and secondary education at Army Public School (APS) Peshawar; during his student years, he trained in martial arts.
+Ajab Gul was born on April 12, 1964, in Peshawar, Khyber Pakhtunkhwa, Pakistan.
+He completed his primary and secondary education at Army Public School (APS) Peshawar; during his student years, he trained in martial arts, and later earned a Master’s degree in Pashto from the University of Peshawar.

 Career

 Actor

-After earning a Master’s degree in Pashto from the University of Peshawar, Ajab Gul began his acting career at the Pakistan Television (PTV) Peshawar Center, making his television debut in the Urdu-language drama serial Mausam (1984).
+Gul began his acting career at the Pakistan Television (PTV) Peshawar Center, making his television debut in the Urdu-language drama serial Mausam (1984).

 He has starred in commercial films such as Yaar Baash, Sharabi, and Kyun Tum Say Itna Pyar Hai, as well as critically acclaimed films like Dukhtar.
 He has also appeared in a number of successful television serials including Farayb, Girift, Pyas, Sooraj Kay Sath Sath, Musafatein, Pathar, Ghulam Gardish, Taawan, Chashman, Dastar, and Sheharzaad.